Jwsxs/Jwsxs/README.md

 ## fun fact

-i've rebuilt more things for learning than for necessity.
+i've rebuilt more things for learning purposes than for necessity.

 ---